woocommerce/woosidebars/readme.txt

 Moved to WordPress.org.
 Woo!
 Added scope to methods and properties where missing.

 == Changelog ==

+= 1.3.0 =
+* 2013-08-12
+* Introduces woosidebars_upper_limit filter, used on all database queries, to control scaling.
+* Fixes several PHP notices for "undefined index".
+* Fixes "single" condition, where a small section of logic was missing for determining if the condition applied to the current screen being loaded.
+* Optimises admin-side JavaScript and CSS.

 = 1.2.2 =
 * 2013-03-08